 Why are German cockroaches so hard to get rid of?

-German cockroaches are small, they reproduce rapidly, and they have few natural indoor predators.
+German cockroaches are small, reproduce rapidly, and have few natural indoor predators.
 Additionally, their stomachs have adapted to survive on a wide variety of food sources, and they’ve developed resistance to many common pesticides.
 The combination of all of these factors means a few adult cockroaches can turn into a large infestation in a short period.

 How did I get German cockroaches?